drduh/Debian-Privacy-Server-Guide/README.md

 To create a certificate authority, server and client certificates, download the following [script](https://github.com/drduh/config/blob/master/scripts/pki.sh).

-It is recommended running the script to generate keys client-side, in a trusted computing environment, preferably [air-gapped](https://en.wikipedia.org/wiki/Air_gap_(networking)).
+It is recommended to generate keys in a local, trusted computing environment, preferably [air-gapped](https://en.wikipedia.org/wiki/Air_gap_(networking)), or using a live OS image.

 ```console
 $ mkdir ~/pki && cd ~/pki